fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 After the completion of Indicator extraction and enrichment, the alert is ready for further investigation.
 This state is internally identified as `state=ready to investigate`.
 Here, some playbooks trigger to respond to a specific type of alert.
 These are **Use Case Playbooks**.
 The playbook collection named “**02 – Use Cases**” contains multiple playbooks.
 A collection of playbooks has names that carry the prefix “02 – Use Cases; e.g., **02- Use Case - Brute Force Attack**.

-At the end of this cycle, the given alert is either marked as **False Positive **and **closed** **or marked as **True Positive and Escalated into an Incident**.
-Note, the Escalation into an incident by default is a manual step (by clicking Escalate button), but the same can also be automated via invoking **Escalate to Incident Playbook** into the respective response playbooks.
+At the end of this cycle, the given alert is either marked as **False Positive** and **closed** or marked as **True Positive** and **Escalated into an Incident**.
+Note, the Escalation into an incident by default is a manual step (by clicking **Escalate** button), but the same can also be automated via invoking **Escalate to Incident Playbook** into the respective response playbooks.

-Marking an alert as closed invokes a corresponding close source alert playbook.
-This playbook, by default, simply prompts you to close the alert at the source; however, you can (or should) modify that to use the respective product's connectors (such as FortiSIEM) to invoke the closure action.
+Marking an alert as **Closed** invokes a corresponding close source alert playbook.
+This playbook, by default, simply prompts you to close the alert at the source; however, you must modify that to use the respective product's connectors (such as FortiSIEM) to invoke the closure action.
 This way you can update the source systems to your desired state.

 ## Additional Resources